benbrehaut/bem-examples/README.md

 # BEM Examples
 A list of websites using the BEM methodology for naming their CSS.

 I sometimes sturggle finding out the best way to name things in CSS.
-So I have decided to make a list of sites that us BEM<small>*</small> for futute reference.
+So I have decided to make a list of sites that us BEM<small>*</small> for future reference.

 *This includes site that use their own version of BEM naming.